Newtown Developer Manual

 Deletes an object by ID. |

-Every object comes with three built-in actions:
+Every object comes with three built-in actions — no handler needed unless you want to override:

 - create: Creates a new record.
-Payload must include

-id. - update: Updates an existing record.
-Merges payload with existing state.
+- update: Updates an existing record.

 - delete: Removes a record by